autinerd/home-assistant.io/source/_integrations/enigma2.markdown

 #### Resolution

+There are two solutions:

+1. Enable HTTP(S) Authentication (recommended for security)
-There are two solutions: You can either enable HTTP(S) Authentication or enable the setting "Enable access from VPNs"
+2. Enable the OpenWebif setting "Enable access from VPNs"

+{% note %}
+If you choose to enable VPN access without authentication, ensure your network is properly secured as OpenWebif is not designed for publicly facing the internet.
+{% endnote %}

 ## Remove integration